 Are you passionate about social justice and connecting art with activism in the places around you?

-Join a nine-month leadership program at Emerson College's Elma Lewis Center and Social Justice Center to connect with young change agents across schools and neighborhoods throughout Boston.
+Join a nine-month leadership program at Emerson College's Elma Lewis Center and Social Justice Collaborative to connect with young change agents across schools and neighborhoods throughout Boston.
 Step into a powerful and supportive peer-network this year.

 The CCN Program:

 - is open to grades 9 to 12 throughout Greater Boston